leo-drive/ces.scenario_simulator_v2/.github/PULL_REQUEST_TEMPLATE.md

 > If a corresponding Issue exists, please delete this sentence and describe its number.

-> If it does not exist, delete the "Link to the issue" section.
+> If it does not exist, please delete the "Link to the issue" section.

 ## Checklist for reviewers ☑️